 Please note you might not be covered by your health insurance when you travel abroad.
 Many private companies, as well as Medicare and Medicaid programs, do not cover emergency treatment outside of the country.
 Without travel insurance coverage, should an emergency occur, you and your family could incur medical bills that you need to pay for out of your own pocket.

-If you are not concerned with trip cancellation or medical expense, or do not want to bear the expense of a Comprehensive Plan, but do want to mitigate some particular risk, there are Specialty Plans available that may be the best fit for you.
-These may be Flight-Only, Accidental Death or Dismemberment, Evacuation-only, or Rental car plans.
+If you are not concerned with trip cancellation or medical expenses, or do not want to bear the expense of a Comprehensive Plan, but do want to mitigate some particular risk, there are Specialty Plans available that may be the best fit for you.
+These may be Flight-Only, Accidental Death or Dismemberment, Evacuation-Only, or Rental Car plans.